fastrgv/RufasSlider/README.md

 -------------------------------------------------------
 ### Developers:  steps to compile and run on "other" linux distros.

-* Install Cmake...complicated from source, easy using a system update.
+* Install Cmake...complicated to build from source, but easy using a system update.

 * Install SDL2-dev.
 	* First, try a system update of libSDL2-devel.